Adam Fuhrmann

-Adam Fuhrmann (born October 19, 1989) is an American NASA astronaut and Air Force major.
+Adam Fuhrmann (born October 19, 1989) is an American NASA astronaut candidate and Air Force major.

 Early life and education

 Fuhrmann was born in Brandywine, Pennsylvania, but considers Leesburg, Virginia to be his hometown.
 Fuhrmann graduated from Heritage High School in 2007.
 Fuhrmann studied aerospace engineering at the Massachusetts Institute of Technology with a minor in political science, earning his bachelor’s in 2011.
-Fuhrmann earned his master’s in flight test engineering from the United States Air Force Test Pilot School in 2020.
+Fuhrmann earned his master’s in flight test engineering from the United States Air Force Test Pilot School at Air University in 2020.
 Fuhrmann earned an additional master’s in systems engineering from Purdue University in 2022.

 Career

 Prior to joining NASA, Fuhrmann served as an operational F-16 instructor pilot at Shaw Air Force Base, Kunsan Air Base, and Holloman Air Force Base.
 In 2016, Fuhrmann was deployed as part of Operation Freedom’s Sentinel and Operation Resolute Support.
 After, Fuhrmann served in the 416th and 461st Flight Test Squadrons at Edwards Air Force Base.